GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_filter_federate.md

-# Combination Federation with Custom Filter Federates.
+# Combination Federation with Custom Filter Federates

 This custom filter federate example expands the Native Filters example to demonstrate .
 This example assumes the user has already worked through the [Native Filter Example](./fundamental_native_filter.md) and understands the role of filters in a HELICS-based co-simulation.